 - Dating Catwoman: Has an unrequited crush on Buzz Lightyear, and once bestows her powers on him to try and get him to reciprocate.

 - Freudian Excuse: Gravitina is a villain because she's been driven mad by people harassing her about her oversized head and involuntary expressions of power.

 - Gravity Master: The Mistress of Mass, and all of its attractions.
 She can control gravity waves, hence the name.

-- Green-Skinned Space Babe: Blue-skinned, actually, and quite attractive if you overlook the grossly oversized, spherical cranium.
+- Green-Skinned Space Babe: Teal-skinned, and quite attractive if you overlook the grossly oversized, spherical cranium.

 - Murder the Hypotenuse: Metaphorically phrased her plan to destroy Star Command as this when Buzz said that the "other woman" in his heart was Star Command.

-- My Brain Is Big: Gravitina's head is ridiculously round and swollen — it even has its own personal ring to further the resemblance to a planetoid.
+- My Brain Is Big: Gravitina's head is ridiculously round and swollen which is the source of her gravitational power— it even has its own personal ring to further the resemblance to a planetoid.

 - Power Incontinence: Gravitina can't fully control her powers, and has a tendency to accidentally "pick up" things with her natural gravitational field.
 The negative reactions this engendered, combined with the teasing over her oversized head, are what drove her to villainy.